ocku/pass/README.md

 # Pass

-A tiny password manager in shell using OpenSSL's RSA implementation.
+A tiny password manager in shell using OpenSSL's RSA implementation (DO NOT USE THIS).

 ## Limits